The Galois action on symplectic $K$-theory

 \begin{lemma} The induced map $\Z/q[\beta] \rightarrow \pi_*^s(Y; \Z/q)$ is a split injection of graded rings. \end{lemma}

 \proof The map $a \to e^{2 \pi i a/q}$ is a homomorphism from $\Z/q$ to $S^1$ and it gives rise to a line bundle $\underline{L}$ on $Y$.
-In turn this induces a map from the suspension spectrum of $Y_+$ to the spectrum $ku$ representing topological $K$-theory, and thereby induces on homotopy groups a map This map is in fact a ring map (see Section~\ref{sec:products} for discussion of products in $K$-theory).
+In turn this induces a map from the suspension spectrum of $Y_+$ to the spectrum $ku$ representing topological $K$-theory, and thereby induces on homotopy groups a map This map is in fact a ring map.

 We claim that the class $\beta$ is sent to the reduction of the usual Bott class $\mathrm{Bott} \in \pi_2(ku )$; this implies that $\Z/q[\beta] \rightarrow \pi_*^s(Y; \Z/q)$ is indeed split injective, because $\pi_*(ku ; \Z/q)$ is, in non-negative degrees, a polynomial algebra on this reduction.
 The Bott class in $\pi_2(ku ;\Z) \simeq \pi_2(\mathrm{BU}, \Z)$ is characterized (at least up to sign, depending on normalizations) by having pairing $1$ with the first Chern class of the line bundle $\underline{L}$ arising from $\det: U \rightarrow S^1$.
 It sufficies then to show that